 To support ranchers who want to repair, restore, and manage stock ponds and uplands for habitat, we are offering several incentives:

-- 90% cost share that leverages funds from NRCS, USFWS, and the California Coastal Conservancy
+- Cost share that leverages funds from NRCS, USFWS, Wildlife Conservation Board and the California Coastal Conservancy

 - Programmatic environmental permitting through our Permit Coordination Program

 The program provides a much-needed model for using Farm Bill funds to assist species recovery.
 NRCS technical specifications for pond repair were customized to meet the habitat requirements of the two amphibians, with assistance from several species experts.
 We are working to develop scientifically rigorous, practical guidelines for grazing management to benefit these species.

 The program demonstrates how ranchers and rare species can benefit each other, how public agencies can help, and the technical, economic and regulatory tools needed to do so.
 Our program merges the goals of the Farm Bill and Endangered Species Act, and is serving as a pilot program for the California Rangeland Conservation Coalition.

 We thank our project partners, the US Fish and Wildlife Service, Environmental Defense Fund, the National Fish and Wildlife Foundation, the Wildlife Conservation Board and the California Coastal Conservancy, for their support of this unique program.